Oil Capital of the World: Kilgore's claim

-Kilgore's oil boom

 During the 1930s, Kilgore, Texas emerged as the epicenter of the East Texas Oil Field - the largest oil field in the contiguous United States at the time.
 Kilgore's transformation was unprecedented: its population exploded from 800 to over 10,000 within months of the 1930 discovery.
 The city became known as the "Oil Capital of the World" due to its dense concentration of derricks, with over 1,100 wells within city limits at the boom's peak.
 The most famous site was the "World's Richest Acre", a single city block containing 24 producing wells.
 This title was formally recognized by the State of Texas in 1965 with an official historical marker acknowledging Kilgore's pivotal role in American petroleum history.

 The Kilgore Drillers (baseball) where also named during this time.